Solihull School: Sport

 Since 2006 it has been possible for those pupils who have achieved in debating, leadership, drama, music or community service to also be awarded school colours.
 When a pupil achieves school colours, they get a silver school crest that goes on the breast pocket.
 Those achieving "double colours" get a gold crest to replace the silver.

 Music and drama

 The school has a music society.
-There are three orchestras, a big band and numerous instrumental groups and choirs.
+There are three orchestras, a big band and instrumental groups and choirs.
 These range from traditional wind and string ensembles to African and Samba percussion groups.

 Both the music and drama departments are able to use the Bushell Hall for performances.
 This building is used as an assembly hall and has a retractable stage with under-stage orchestra pit and seats an audience of around 1,000.

-Outdoor pursuits

-The D of E scheme is popular amongst the Senior School pupils; many achieve the Gold Award.
-There is support available to any pupil wishing to partake in this scheme and there are several members of staff who take groups camping as part of their D of E course.

-Terriers is a course for the third form that introduces them to many outdoor skills.
-They learn to read maps, erect tents, hike, climb, canoe etc. The culmination of this course is a week spent in the school's cottage in Snowdonia (owned by Janeene Coppagnee Estate) when in shell sorm where all of these skills are put to use.

-The Mountain Club is a purely recreational society co-run by staff and older pupils.
-Trips are organised to parts of the country in order that a day or two of hiking may be enjoyed.

-There is, biennially, an expedition.
-Pupils and teachers have the opportunity to travel to places such as Tibet, Nepal, Peru, Chile and Canada for the purposes of trekking in, and the exploration of, distant mountainous regions.

-There is a ski trip each year, usually to the French Alps for the three sections of the senior school.